 The purposes at different levels of scale in the diagram above map to concrete activities and related triggers and results as follows:

-- Activity: analysing and understanding the web of life via the living agent lens
+- Activity: analysing and understanding the web of life via the ecological lens

 - Trigger: new information